keycdn/cdn-enabler/readme.txt

 = What it does? =
-The CDN Enabler plugin has been developed to set the links of your content to the CDN URLs.
+The CDN Enabler plugin has been developed to link your content to the CDN URLs.

 = Features =
-* Modifies the links of your assets to load them from a CDN
+* Link assets to load from a CDN
-* Define included directories
+* Set included directories
 * Define exclusions
+* Enable or disable for HTTPS

 = System Requirements =